 Within half an hour, on our way home, our boat was surrounded by dolphins, these most special sea creatures of all, who kept swimming with us for quite some time with an amazing playful display of affection, clearly enjoying the contact as much as we did.
 Through the unusually calm and clear waters that day, I could see them so clearly, it felt like there was no difference between the mediums we inhabited, no barriers to communication, no end to our delight in the opportunity for this connection.
 It was a pure delight, nothing but joy and love.
 The experience left me moved to tears and speechless for a long time.

 As our planet struggles, it is becoming more and more clear that unless we make this connection with the sacredness of our world, and make this experience present in our daily lives and actions – we can not thrive, probably not even survive.
-I am convinced: it is this personal connection each of us makes with the sacred, which saves the world, and us and everyone else as part of it.
+I am convinced: it is this personal connection each of us makes with the sacred, which saves the world, and us, and everyone else at the same time.

 somewhere in the Adriatic